Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 For me, the winner in the ease-of-use department is Squarespace — it’s got the slickest, most intuitive interface of the three.

-It gives you easy to use, sophisticated style controls, along with a new ‘fluid engine’ content editor that lets you position content around both the desktop and mobile versions of your site exactly the way you want to (while preserving the responsive nature of your site).
+It gives you easy to use, sophisticated style controls, along with a ‘fluid engine’ content editor that lets you position content around both the desktop and mobile versions of your site exactly the way you want to (while preserving the responsive nature of your site).

 Using the Squarespace interface